ansys/pyansys-heart/CONTRIBUTING.md

 # Contributing

-We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the PyUnits code repository.
+We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the PyHeart-lib code repository.
 It is important to note that while the PyUnits software package is maintained by ANSYS and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can